ABOUT SOCIAL ANXIETY DISORDER THERAPY

 - Medications – There are several different types of drugs used to treat social anxiety disorder, including selective serotonin reuptake inhibitor (SSRI) antidepressants; anti-anxiety medications called benzodiazepines; and beta-blockers, often used to treat heart conditions, may also be used to minimize certain physical symptoms of anxiety, such as shaking and rapid heartbeat.

-SOCIAL ANXIETY SELF-CARE
+SOCIAL ANXIETY SUPPORT

 - Stick to your treatment plan to help prevent relapses or worsening of symptoms – Take medications as directed.
 Keep therapy appointments.
 Consistency can make a big difference, especially when it comes to taking your medication.
 Don’t give up if treatment doesn’t work quickly/remind yourself it takes time.
 Facing your fears can be difficult, but treatment can help you feel like you’re not a hostage to your symptoms.